PuzzelSolutions/SMS/sections/Overview.md

 The SMSGW is an API that enables your solution(s) to send and receive SMS messages, both single messages and bigger batches of messages using the same API.

-To be able to connect to SMSGW you will need a service configured by Intelecom with sensible defaults and settings for your use case.
+To be able to connect to the SMSGW you will need a service configured by Intelecom with sensible defaults and settings for your use case.
 The service identifiers are serviceid, as well as a username and password.
-Please contact Intelecom Support (support.interactive@intele.com) if you want to create an agreement, demo account or if you have an active agreement but have not received these credentials.
+Please contact Intelecom Support (support.interactive@intele.com) if you want to create an agreement, get a demo account or if you have an active agreement but have not received these credentials.

 The SMSGW has three main functionalities with corresponding APIs: